 Google Chat is for chat communication around teams and projects

-Chat is "an intelligent communication app for teams that takes direct messaging in Hangouts and evolves it" says Google.
+Chat is "an intelligent and secure communications tool, built for teams.
+From direct messages to team chat rooms, Chat makes team communication easy and efficient." says Google.
 The idea behind it is that teams working on a project should be able to discuss tasks, share work, and more - it's more like Slack, really.

 Chat offers virtual rooms with threaded conversations and integration with other Google products, like Drive.
 Again, it's a simple and light interface so fast to use and you can find it at chat.google.com - although Chat is only available to G Suite users.